 Though most South Asian weddings include a sangeet as well, they’re not required in Sikh weddings, but usually occur as most Sikhs are Punjabi.
 “People can have their own spins and twists based on personal preferences where a few things are missing or are added, but the core parts will be standard.”

-Read on for core traditions during the Anand Karaj wedding ceremony and a few Punjabi cultural marriage rituals.
+Read on for core traditions that take place during the Anand Karaj wedding ceremony and a few Punjabi cultural marriage rituals.

 Anand Karaj means “ceremony of joy” and takes place in the gurdwara, a Sikh place of worship.
 “It entails singing from Guru Granth Sahib.
 Members of the family or congregation will be invited to select shabads, or religious musical compositions, from the scripture to share with the community,” Dr. Singh says.
 The ceremony is rooted in kirtan, which are sung recitations of shabads.
 With today’s technology, “wedding parties will often have an overview of what is happening in English or scripture translated in English.
 It’s a nice way for people who are attending the ceremony to have a sense of what’s going on and be active participants in the program.”